Understanding what card testing is can help you prevent it from happening and identify it if it does occur.

 Helcim has automated and manual controls that can help block card testing, but due to the vast array of methods fraudsters use to commit this type of fraud - no single method can be 100% effective against this type of activity - a layered approach is your best defense.
 Helcim’s system can block fraudsters from continuing to test cards that are being declined after a certain number of transactions, as well as monitor your business’s overall transaction activity and react if it detects patterns it determines are suspicious.

-If you have questions about your security settings, please contact the Helcim Gurus to review your options.
+If you have questions about your security settings, please contact Helcim to review your options.

 How to Prevent Card Testing